Residence Community Guiding Principles

 Students who violate the cleanliness standards during an inspection will receive the standard points and sanctions for the violation.
 If there are extenuating circumstances or issues to take into consideration when assessing billing, the student(s) have 5 days after the date of the inspection to contact their Head Resident.
 Students cannot appeal the charge for a failed inspection.
 Please refer to the Residence Cleanliness Policy for details on possible consequences of a failed inspection.

 The use of your residence room, residence and/or university services for any commercial purpose is prohibited including, but not limited to your: mailbox; telephone; data connections; common spaces.
 Exceptions may be made for students in Living Learning Communities as long as they adhere to the mandate of the given LLC, follow the policies set out for the LLC and any such venture receives prior written permission from the Residence Life Coordinator - Student Leadership and Engagement.

 Consolidated Singles (Level 1)

-There are specific dates students are permitted to be in residence, failure to comply with these dates will result in a per diem charge and/or administrative sanctions.
+There are specific dates students are permitted to be in residence, failure to comply with these dates will result in a financial charge and/or administrative sanctions.